xupingxie/stochastic_Burgers/README.md

 ## Citation
-please cite the following reference for use:
+please cite the following references for use:

     @article{iliescu2017regularized,
       title={Regularized reduced order models for a stochastic Burgers equation},